 - Interpersonal Effectiveness

 In DBT individual therapy, we track emotions and behaviors in order to identify patterns and correlations.
 We will identify the chain of events between emotions thoughts and actions.
 Then, we help you apply the new skills to the chain, so you can reduce the unwanted emotions or behaviors and help you meet your goals!
-We use the DBT Hierarchy of Targets to guide our thinking throughout each session and the overall process of therapy.

 Join our Mailing List…